 - Protection from retaliation or discrimination due to filing an OSHA complaint or request for inspection.

 - Receive copies of work-related injuries and illnesses that occur in their workplace, results from tests measuring hazards, and copies of their workplace medical records.

 - Receive training regarding workplace safety, handling of hazardous materials, and OSHA standards.
 This training must be conducted in a language and vocabulary level that is understandable by the employee.

-- Temporary employees must be treated as permanent employees in respect to OSHA standards and protections.
+- Temporary employees must be treated as permanent employees with respect to OSHA standards and protections.